w3c/wot-architecture/proposals/WoT Architecture Explainer - Baseline.md

 and authorized users, devices, and services.

 ## Considered alternatives (MK)

-[One of the most important things you can do in your design process is to catalog the set of roads not taken.
-As you iterate on your design, you may find that major choices in your approach or API style will be revisited and enumerating the full space of alternatives can help you apply one (or more) of them later, may serve as a “graveyard” for u-turns in your design, and can give reviewers and potential users confidence that you’ve got your ducks in a row.]
+[//]: # (One of the most important things you can do in your design process is to catalog the set of roads not taken.
+As you iterate on your design, you may find that major choices in your approach or API style will be revisited and enumerating the full space of alternatives can help you apply one [or more] of them later, may serve as a “graveyard” for u-turns in your design, and can give reviewers and potential users confidence that you’ve got your ducks in a row.)

 ## References & acknowledgements

-[Your design will change and be informed by many people; acknowledge them in an ongoing way!
-It helps build community and, as we only get by through the contributions of many, is only fair.]
+[//]: # (Your design will change and be informed by many people; acknowledge them in an ongoing way!
+It helps build community and, as we only get by through the contributions of many, is only fair.)

 The "Web of Things" (WoT) started as an academic initiative in the form of publications and, starting in 2010, a yearly International Workshop on